-During the 1907-1908 winter season, Edith Wolcott was traveling abroad and 173 Commonwealth was the home of ornithologist John Eliot Thayer and his wife Evelyn Duncan (Forbes) Thayer.
-They had lived at 183 Commonwealth during the 1904-1905 season.
+During the 1906-1907 and 1907-1908 winter seasons, Edith Wolcott was traveling abroad and 173 Commonwealth was the home of ornithologist John Eliot Thayer and his wife Evelyn Duncan (Forbes) Thayer.
+They had lived at 251 Commonwealth during the 1905-1906 season.
 They also maintained a home in South Lancaster.

-By the 1908-1909 season, the Thayers had moved to 251 Commonwealth and Edith Wolcott once again was living at 173 Commonwealth.
+By the 1908-1909 season, the Thayers had moved back to 251 Commonwealth and Edith Wolcott once again was living at 173 Commonwealth.
 She continued to live there during the 1910-1911 winter season.

 During the 1911-1912 winter season, 173 Commonwealth was the home of John Lee Saltonstall, a stock and bond broker, and his wife, Gladys Durant (Rice) Saltonstall.
 They had married in December of 1910 and their primary residence was in Beverly, which he represented in the State Legislature in 1911 and 1912.
 Prior to their marriage, he had lived at 30 Fairfield with his brother-in-law and sister, Neal and Lucy (Saltonstall) Rantoul (30 Fairfield was the Saltonstall family’s Boston home; John and Lucy’s parents, William Gurdon Saltonstall and Josephine Rose (Lee) Saltonstall, had both died in 1889).